Converg3nce/matic-docs/docs/develop/oracles/bandchain.md

 - Using the BandChain explorer

     You can click on the oracle script of your choice and then from the execute tab you can pass in the parameters and get the response from BandChain.
 The response will contain the result and also an evm proof.
 This proof has to be copied and will be used in the final step.
-The BandChain docs for querying oracle using explorer is given [**here**](https://docs.bandchain.org/dapp-developers/making-data-request/requesting-data-via-explorer).
+The BandChain docs for querying oracle using explorer is given [**here**](https://docs.bandchain.org/dapp-developers/requesting-data-from-bandchain/requesting-data-via-explorer).

     <img src={useBaseUrl("img/bandchain/executeoracle.png")} />

     Given above is an example of making an oracle request to get the random number values.
 The value 100 is passed to the max_range parameter of the oracle request.
 We get a hash in response.
 Clicking on this hash will show us the complete details of the response.

-- Using the BandChain REST API
+- Using the BandChain-Devnet JS Library

-    You can query the REST API directly using a HTTP client library like axios from your dApp.
-The API endpoint is [http://rpc.alpha.bandchain.org/bandsv/request](http://rpc.alpha.bandchain.org/bandsv/request).
-When queried using the respective parameters, it gives an **evm proof** in the response.
+    You can query Bandchain directly using the bandchain Devnet library.
+When queried, it gives an **evm proof** in the response.
 This proof can be used for the final step of BandChain integration.
-The BandChain docs for querying oracle using REST API is given [**here**](https://docs.bandchain.org/dapp-developers/making-data-request/requesting-data-via-rest-api).
+The BandChain docs for querying oracle using BandChain-Devnet JS Library is given [**here**](https://docs.bandchain.org/dapp-developers/requesting-data-from-bandchain/requesting-data-via-js-library).
 The request payload for the random number oracle will look like this.
 Make sure the request body is passed in application/json format.

-    ```jsx
-    {
-    "type": "FULL",
-    "params": {
-        "max_range": 100
-    },
-    "codeHash": "e7944e5e24dc856dcb6d9926460926ec10b9b66cf44b664f9971b5a5e9255989"
-    }
-    ```

 3. **Using the data in smart contracts**